Charles Evans Hughes: Legacy

 Hughes has been honored in a variety of ways, including in the names of several schools, rooms, and events.
 Other things named for Hughes include the Hughes Range in Antarctica.
+The Hughes Room at the Union League Club of New York features a portrait of Hughes as chief justice.
 On April 11, 1962, the 100th anniversary of Hughes's birth, the U.S. Post Office issued a commemorative stamp in his honor.
 The Charles Evans Hughes House, now the Burmese ambassador's residence, in Washington, D.C., was declared a National Historic Landmark in 1972.

 Judge Learned Hand once observed that Hughes was the greatest lawyer he had ever known, "except that his son (Charles Evans Hughes Jr.) was even greater."